napoleon-commits/SelmaChessApp/README.md

 January 10th, 2021:<br />
 &nbsp;&nbsp;&nbsp;&nbsp;The leftmost column of a table that appears inside a v-dialog is misaligned.<br />
 &nbsp;&nbsp;&nbsp;&nbsp;Possible Solution: Implement the table using the dataTables module; https://datatables.net/<br />
+&nbsp;&nbsp;&nbsp;&nbsp;FIXED: January 10th, 2021.
+TODO: there is still a latency that could be fixed.